 You have 6 tries to access the phone before you'll see the "disabled" warning, and then a few more before the phone is completely wiped, so that gives plenty of chances for a good brute-forcer to gain access.

 Even if you see the disabled screen, you still can hack into it.
 Scroll down to the Completely Resetting the iPhone with iTunes section for more info.

 Much like any PIN (e.g., debit cards), you just need to make the number hard to guess if you want to protect yourself.
 These tips should go a long way towards that:

 - Don't choose any of the ten passcodes listed above.

 - Don't use any important dates or any other numbers that can be linked back to you.

 - Steer away from passcodes that make shapes, like "1397" or "7139" (a square).

 You can protect yourself from this by deactivating Siri while the phone is locked.
-Do this by going to Settings -> Passcode and disabling the "Siri" option in the Allow Access When Locked section.
+Do this by going to Settings -> Touch ID & Passcode and disabling the "Siri" option in the Allow Access When Locked section.

 Resetting your iPhone can bypass the passcode, but will delete everything on the phone.
 This can come in handy if you forget your passcode and have everything backed up on your iTunes.
 So, if you get a message like this when connecting the device to iTunes...